anna-oxdy/avis.github.io/README.md

 ![Screenshot of login screen.](images/login.png)

 ### 2. a) Files
    To use documents, click the Upload PDF box and select your documents from the explorer.
-To select multiple documents, hold CTRL and click each document.
 ![Screenshot of loading files.](images/pdfs.png)

 ### 2. b) URLS